-6 Values indicated for Hydro's near-term analysis reflect those used in the "Reliability and Resource Adequacy Study 2020 Update: Volume II: Near-Term Reliability Report," Newfoundland and Labrador Hydro, November 18, 2020.
+7 Values indicated for Hydro's near-term analysis reflect those used in the "Reliability and Resource Adequacy Study 2020 Update: Volume II: Near-Term Reliability Report," Newfoundland and Labrador Hydro, November 18, 2020.

-- 1 there is no resource planning analysis value listed for these units.
-For the total plant, an all units - weighted value of 15% is used for the near term. - 3 As the gas turbines in the existing fleet are in varied condition, each was considered on an individual - 4 basis rather than applying a weighted average across all units.
-For the Happy Valley Gas Turbine, a - 5 three-year, capacity-weighted average was applied to the unit for the near-term analysis, resulting in a - 6 DAUFOP of 12%, while a ten-year, capacity-weighted average was applied for use in the resource - 7 planning model resulting in a DAUFOP of 9.7%.
-The DAUFOP values were based on historical data - 8 founded upon the unit's past reliable performance.
-For the Holyrood Gas Turbine, a scenario-based - 9 approach was used to estimate an appropriate value for the near-term analysis, resulting in a DAUFOP - of 4.9%.
-For the Hardwoods and Stephenville Gas Turbines, a DAUFOP of 30% was used for the near- - term analysis, consistent with the metrics that were considered in Hydro's May 2018 "Near-Term - 12 Generation Adequacy Report."
-As the Hardwoods and Stephenville Gas Turbines are being considered - 13 for retirement in the near term, these units were not included in the long-term analysis; therefore, there - is no resource planning analysis value listed for these facilities.
+- 1 A five-year, capacity-weighted average was applied to the hydroelectric units (Bay d'Espoir, Cat Arm, - 2 Hinds Lake, Granite Canal, Upper Salmon, and Paradise River) for the near-term analysis, resulting in a - 3 DAFOR of 2.6%,8 while a ten-year, capacity-weighted average was applied for use in the resource - 4 planning model, resulting in a DAFOR of 2.1%.
+The DAFOR value was based on historical data reflective - 5 of Hydro's maintenance program over the long term. - 6 DAFORs of 15%, 18%, and 20% were applied to each of the units at the Holyrood TGS to determine the - 7 sensitivity of the system to Holyrood TGS availability in the near term.
+This is consistent with the May - 8 2018 "Near-Term Generation Adequacy Report."
+As the Holyrood TGS units are being retired from - 9 generation mode in the near term, the units were not included in the long-term analysis; therefore, - 10 there is no resource planning analysis value listed for these units.
+For the total plant, an all units - weighted value of 15% is used for the near term. - 12 As the gas turbines in the existing fleet are in varied condition, each was considered on an individual - basis rather than applying a weighted average across all units.
+For the Happy Valley Gas Turbine, a - three-year, capacity-weighted average was applied to the unit for the near-term analysis, resulting in a - 15 DAUFOP of 12%, while a ten-year, capacity-weighted average was applied for use in the resource - 16 planning model resulting in a DAUFOP of 9.7%.
+The DAUFOP values were based on historical data - 17 founded upon the unit's past reliable performance.
+For the Holyrood Gas Turbine, a scenario-based - 18 approach was used to estimate an appropriate value for the near-term analysis, resulting in a DAUFOP - 19 of 4.9%.
+For the Hardwoods and Stephenville Gas Turbines, a DAUFOP of 30% was used for the near- - term analysis, consistent with the metrics that were considered in Hydro's May 2018 "Near-Term - 21 Generation Adequacy Report."
+As the Hardwoods and Stephenville Gas Turbines are being considered - 22 for retirement in the near term, these units were not included in the long-term analysis; therefore, there - 23 is no resource planning analysis value listed for these facilities.